lmos-ai/arc/README.md

 The goal of the Arc project is to utilize the power of Kotlin DSL and Kotlin Scripting to define a language optimized for building LLM powered solutions.

-Please take a look at the documentation -> coming soon...
+Please take a look at the documentation -> https://lmos-ai.github.io/arc/

 Check out the [Arc Agent Demo Project](https://github.com/lmos-ai/arc-spring-init) for an example Spring Boot project that uses the Arc Agent Framework.